ADVISORY USA-CONGRESS/HOUSE

-WASHINGTON, D.C., USA - The newly Republican-controlled U.S. House of Representatives meets again on Wednesday to try to elect a leader, the day after a small group of about 20 hardliners in the majority party repeatedly blocked efforts to elect Kevin McCarthy as the powerful speaker, a position second in line to the presidency.
+WASHINGTON, D.C., USA - The U.S. House of Representatives reconvenes on Thursday to try to elect a leader, after a small group of about 20 hardliners in the Republican majority party repeatedly blocked efforts to elect Kevin McCarthy as the Speaker, a position second in line to the presidency.

 Restrictions: